duysolo/LaraWebEd/README.md

 > localhost/larawebed/...

 Follow these steps to see how to config virtual host: [Virtual host](./documentation/VirtualHost.md)

+######For the best, you need should set your domain in local as sub-domain of **mydev.local**,
+because you dont need to change the secret key and site key for GoogleCaptcha in settings.

 Well done!
 Now, you can login to the dashboard by access to [your_domain_site/admincp](your_domain_site/admincp)